jomandaman/hot-sauces/README.md

-# Getting Started with Create React App
+# Hot Sauce List App
+A lightweight

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).